crazyscot/ljshred/README.md

 destroy the content of a LiveJournal account.
 I wrote it so I could remove my content from LJ in protest at the April 2017 ToS change.

+**You must have clicked-to-accept the LJ ToS change in order to use this tool!** The API is locked out until you log in in person and click the box.
+(Note that if you routinely disable JavaScript, you probably need to enable it for the clickwrap license to work.)

-It's a Python script.
+This is a Python script.
 I don't offer any support or warranty.
 You use it at your own risk.

-It's a command-line tool.
-You have to have Python 2.7 installed.
+If you're installing Python just to use it, you need version 2.7.
+Thi is a command-line tool; I don't believe you need any extension libraries.

 You will be prompted for your LJ login and password, and asked to accept that it's a dangerous program which will destroy your data.